timonla/blog/diet-review-sep-2020/post.md

 ||||
 |Average|15.19|158.67|

-Cost per calorie: 3625kcal
+Average daily calories: **3625kcal**

+The daily costs have a git outlier in saturday.
+While I will have days with more expensive meals from time to time, or even dine out, extreme days like this don't happen with a weekly basis.

+A 140 SEK/day diet would cost about 4200SEK per month.

 ### Conclusions

 Having not tracked my food intake in a while I can definitely say that I did not miss it.
 Especially documenting everything in here and calculating the cost was no fun :).
-This week however, seemed like a good representation for my diet in the recent weeks.
+This week however, seemed like a good enough representation for my diet in the recent weeks.
 So I am at least happy with how that turned out.

-Would be good to track time in the kitchen and actual time eating the next time.
+It would be good to track time in the kitchen and actual time eating the next time.
 However, it would not have made sense to do it during this week since the tracking and taking photos took quite some time and would have distorted the actual time.
 Maybe use something like [jiffy](https://jiffy.nu/) to track it properly.

 ## New goals

+* I was hoping the cost of my diet would be below 4000SEK but considering the amount of calories, I consumed during the week, I think it's fine.
+I had already planned to source staples of my diet, both from a cost and packaging perspective, of the internet, where I can buy them in bulk.
+I would like to buy spices at [pikantum](https://www.pikantum.de/), and rice, beans and co. at [RAPUNZEL](https://shop.rapunzel.de/) and [prohviant](https://www.prohviant.de/).

+* Swap peanut butter for almond butter in the breakfast.

+* Remove coconut flakes from breakfast.

-## Prices
+## Price List

-I try to add the name of the store where I bought it and if there is no link I will provide the link to an alternative store.
+I added the name of the store where I bought the food and if there is no link I will provide the link to an alternative store.
 Please notice that the prices and package sizes can differ.
-Also ICA online prices seem to differ from what I pay in the store.
+Also ICA online prices seem to be higher than what I pay in the store.

 I bought my chili and coriander powder somewhere in India and they are not organic.
 So I took the price and the link of the next chili powder that I am going to buy.